lusingander/ghcv-cli/README.md

 You can list all repositories created by the user.
 Only public and not forked repositories will be shown.

-Repositories will be sorted by stars.
+By default, Repositories will be sorted by stars.
+You can sort by number of stars and last updated.

 <img src="./img/repo.png" width=500>